-Fig. 6.
-Power consumption of MDs vs. the average execution delay for different scenarios with the NOMA and OMA cases.

-$\mathcal{P}3$, the weight of the power function increases.
+Fig. 6 compares the power consumption versus the average execution delay of the proposed NOMA-based partial computation offloading scheme with the aforementioned scenarios with the NOMA and OMA cases and for different values of V. According to this figure, by increasing the controlling parameter V, the power consumption of all investigated schemes are reduced.
+For the proposed NOMA-based partial offloading scheme, this result comes from the fact that due to the increase in V, in terms of the objective function defined in problem $\mathcal{P}3$, the weight of the power function increases.
 On the other hand, according to (22) and for large values of V, the average queue buffer length increases that leads to an increase in the execution delay.
 In addition, comparing the proposed NOMA-based model with the case when users employ the OFDMA protocol, the proposed scheme has a better performance in terms of the power consumption and execution delays.
 Thus, according to the results in Fig. 6, the advantage of the proposed hybrid processing algorithm is quite clear.

 Eventually, in Fig. 7, the power consumption and average execution delay of all users are represented by the number of MDs in the network for different values of the network's bandwidth.
 In this figure, as expected, there is an increase in the power consumption and average execution delay by increasing the number of users and also reducing the network's bandwidth.
-The main reason is that by considering the limitation of resources such as bandwidth and due to the increased interference of the network, the data transmission rate to the MEC server is reduced and hence the buffer needs more time to discharge, which will increase the processing delay.
+The main reason is that by considering the limitation of resources, such as bandwidth, and due to the increased interference of the network, the data transmission rate to the MEC server is reduced and hence the buffer needs more time to discharge, which will increase the processing delay.
 In addition, MDs should consume more powers for offloading their computational tasks to the MEC server.
 However, by increasing the bandwidth, the data transmission rate gets higher, and then lower power is spent on the data offloading process to the MEC server.